-The Western Michigan University School of Public Affairs and Administration (SPAA) is one of the nation's largest Master of Public Administration (MPA) programs and is accredited by the Network of of Schools of Public Policy, Affairs and Administration (NASPAA).
+The Western Michigan University School of Public Affairs and Administration (SPAA) Master of Public Administration (MPA) program is accredited by the Network of of Schools of Public Policy, Affairs and Administration (NASPAA).

 The MPA curriculum emphasizes evaluating the administrative environment and addresses the economic, cultural, historical, and political environment in which a student's agency operates.
 These elements enhance the student's capacity to respond effectively to current problems and maximizes a manager's ability to effectively address policy and constituency issues.